COMP122/comp122-f24/administrative/notes_09_04.md

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am
-     - when do I do a git commit?
-     - what is git diff?
-     - are there update command for WSL / Ubuntu / Sublime
-     - if I use native Ubuntu is the anything significantly different on the CLI?

    * T/R @ 9:00 am
-     - How do I know what I did wrong?
-     - Open versus Start -- Open is a Mac command, Start is a Windows command
-         * Ubuntu -- it is the open command -- but you need to install it.
-           * `sudo apt get install <package name>`
-           * `sudo apt search sublime-text`
-     - Note being able run ~Sublime~ `subl`
-     - Nomenclature for symbols
-     - What is a makefile?
-     - Grade reports because the prof refuses to use Canvas!
-     - How are assignments given?

 ## Review from Last-time: